Sigil-Ebook/Sigil/docs/Install.md

 There is also an `addframeworks` target which will add all necessary dependencies to the .app for distribution.
 The `makedmg` will not invoke `addframeworks`.

-Sigil can be automatically signed (codesign) by specifying CODE_SIGN_ID=XYZ Where XYZ is the identity to sign with.
-This could be common name or the SHA1 hash of the certificate to use.
-You can check if the application was signed successfully using `spctl --assess --type execute bin/Sigil.app` No output means it was.
-Any output means it was not signed successfully.

-Other useful variables are:
-* `-DCMAKE_PREFIX_PATH=/usr/local/opt/qt5/lib/cmake/` which allows you
-  to specifiy where cmake's Qt5 files are located if they are not part of the system path.
-* `-DCMAKE_OSX_SYSROOT=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk/`
-  which allows you to specify the SDK to build against.
-This allows you to build on 10.10 but support runningon 10.9 for example.

 ### Method 1 (make)